Advanced mod configuration

 // "HelloWorld" is used for the text on the button, while the method name "ExampleButton" is used

-// for the row label; both are localized as properties are.
+// for the row label; both are localized the same way properties are.

 [ConfigButton("HelloWorld")]